rithmschool/intermediate_javascript/unit-02/06-design-patterns.md

 module.facade( {run: true, val: 10} );
 ```

 We can see here that we are abstracting quite a bit of detail when the facade function is called.
-When you find yourself using a library or framework and using many predetermined values (esspecially for keys in objects), you very well may be using a facade!
+When you find yourself using a library or framework and using many predetermined values (especially for keys in objects), you very well may be using a facade!

 ### Observer Pattern